 - More convenient access.
 One of the great things about ITSM is that many ITSM tools have been refined over the years to be more end-user friendly by adding a better UI, more access methods, and simplifying processes.
 By using these tools for non-IT purposes, end users can enjoy these same capabilities to do things like submitting and checking the statuses of their requests via multiple touchpoints (mobile, desktop, web, email, etc.).

 - Less waste, more efficiency.
-An ESM strategy means leveraging the same clearly-defined processes across the organization that have made ITSM so efficient for managing and deploying services in the IT world.
+An ESM in education strategy means leveraging the same clearly-defined processes across the organization that have made ITSM so efficient for managing and deploying services in the IT world.
 This means less time and resources are spent on redundant, poorly-scaled processes along with added efficiency.

 - Improved visibility.
 ITSM solutions not only offer better processes, but better reporting as well.
 This increased visibility of performance can be a huge benefit for non-IT purposes such as tracking new student onboarding, on-campus facilities management KPIs, and more.